fredec96/Crypto_Quant_Trading/README.md

 # Crypto Quant Trading
+## About
+Volatile crypto’s that are correlated with BTC can return greater profits through active trading using BTC as a broad market signal.
+In this project, BTC is used as the most efficient cryptocurrency.
+By using pure technical analysis of SMA, we determine the trading signal for longing and shorting decisions.
+Cumulative returns are calculated to test efficiency and profitability of trading crypto's with this approach.

 ## SMA Approach
-![Strong Correlation in the Crypto Market](Images/normalized_price.png)
+![Strong Correlation in the Crypto Market](Images/normalized_price.png) There is a strong correlation in the Crypto Market.

-![SMA Buy and Short Signals](Images/trading_signals.png)
+![SMA Buy and Short Signals](Images/trading_signals.png) By comparing 10-day moving average with 20-day moving average, long and short signals are determined.
+* Purple arrows: exit short trade and execute long.
+* Orange arrows: exit long trade and execute short.

 ## Results
-![Return History Using our Strategy](Images/Cum_returns_graph.png)
+![Return History Using our Strategy](Images/Cum_returns_graph.png) Monero (XMR) and Ethereum (ETH) provide greater returns than Bitcoin and yield 141.8271x and 132.0413x respectively

 ---
 ## Technologies
 ### This project leverages python 3.7 with the following packages: